degville/snap-docs/docs/how-to-guides/work-with-snaps/manage-updates.md

 The *refresh.retain* value can be a number between 2 and 20.
 The default is `refresh.retain=3` on Ubuntu Core systems and `refresh.retain=2` on *classic* Ubuntu systems, such as those running an Ubuntu LTS release.

 [quote]
-:information_source: refresh.retain is available in snap 2.34 and later.
+ⓘ  refresh.retain is available in snap 2.34 and later.
 [/quote]

 ## Manual updates